 Medieval Theories of Causation

 One might, though, be tempted to argue that this concentration on causality is simply an effect of reading Aristotle, but this would be too hasty.
-Medieval thinkers were attracted to the problem of causality long before most of Aristotle's texts became available in the thirteenth century: already in the twelfth century the created universe was seen as a rational manifestation of God (Wetherbee 1988, p.
+Medieval thinkers were attracted to the problem of causality long before most of Aristotle’s texts became available in the thirteenth century: already in the twelfth century the created universe was seen as a rational manifestation of God (Wetherbee 1988, p.
 25), and, consequently, the rational investigation of the universe was seen as a way of approaching God: “In the creation of things”, says William of Conches, “divine power, wisdom and goodness are beheld” (William of Conches, Glosa super Platonem, p.
 60).
-This consideration of the relation between the natural world of God continues throughout the Middle Ages: for example, Duns Scotus' proof of the existence of God is an a posteriori modal proof, based on the notion of causality (Craig 1980; Normore 2003; Ross and Bates 2003).
+This consideration of the relation between the natural world and God continues throughout the Middle Ages: for example, Duns Scotus’ proof of the existence of God is an a posteriori modal proof, based on the notion of causality (Craig 1980; Normore 2003; Ross and Bates 2003).

 What should become evident during this survey is the extremely tight and complex interconnection between medieval causal theories and medieval ontology.
 After Aristotle’s texts had been assimilated, almost all medieval academic theories had an ontology which was basically hylomorphic: substances were composites of matter and form, and change was described as the loss of one form and the acquisition of another.
 Form was not merely shape, but an active principle: the form of a thing was responsible for its causal role (White 1984; Goddu 1999, p.
 148).
 Furthermore, in any causal interaction, the allocation of active and passive roles to the individuals involved tended to be thought of as unproblematic.
 Although many aspects of Aristotle’s causal theories were extensively and critically debated, this basic hylomorphism persisted throughout; and it is this, rather than anything more arcane, which often poses the greatest problems in assimilating, or evaluating, medieval thought on these topics.